robinagandhi/swa/slides/lecture-2/include/assurance-case.md

 ![claim](images/tweetyclaim.svg)

+???
+So we have a top level claim C1 that Tweety can fly.
+Tweety is the subject, fly is the property and the value is can do this without any uncertainty.
+From the context we also know that tweety is an animal.

 ---

 # Rebutting defeater
 ## Why claim could be false
 ![claim](images/rebutting.svg)

+???
+Now using rebutting defeaters, we can introduce doubts in this claim.
+Here we have R1 which introduces a doubt in C1: Unless Tweety does not have wings.

 ---
 # Address Rebutting defeater
 ![claim](images/rebuttclaim.svg)

+???
+To address defeater R1, we introduce the claim C2 which says that Tweety is a winged bird.
+No we can also attack this claim with two additional defeaters R2 and R3.
+Which leads to claims C3 and C4.

 ---
 # Undermining defeater